 - Technical Assistance

-Child Find assists with identifying children with special needs who are currently not enrolled in school.
+Child Find assists in identifying children with special needs who are currently not enrolled in school.
 We provide vision, hearing, speech and developmental screenings for children from 3-5 years of age who are suspected of having a disability.

 We are searching for children with special needs who are not in school.
 Our search effort is to locate children in two different age groups: